palant/palant.info/content/articles/an-overview-of-the-pppp-protocol-for-iot-cameras/index.md

 The same obfuscation is used unconditionally for TCP traffic in the CS2 implementation which uses TCP port 443 as fallback.
 Here each message header contains two random bytes.
 The hex representation of these bytes is used as key to obfuscate message contents.

 All `*_CRC` messages like `MSG_DEV_LGN_CRC` have an additional layer of obfuscation, performed by the functions `PPPP_CRCEnc` and `PPPP_CRCDec`.
 Unlike `P2P_Proprietary_Encrypt` which is applied to the entire message including the header, `PPPP_CRCEnc` is only applied to the payload.
 As normally only messages exchanged between the device and the server are obfuscated in this way, the corresponding key tends to be contained only in the device firmware and not in the application.
-Here as well the key is mashed into four bytes which are then used to generate a byte sequence that the message (extended by four `+` signs) is XOR’ed with.
+Here as well the key is mashed into four bytes which are then used to generate a byte sequence that the message (extended by `CCCC`) is XOR’ed with.
 This is effectively an [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher) with a static key which is easy to crack even without knowing the key.

 I haven’t really bothered with the keys for this CRC encryption, it being mostly irrelevant for the communication. libPPCS_API expects the key in the device “license,” following a colon after a six upper-case letters license code.
 There seems to be a tendency however to leave the key out and use only the default mangling.
 It’s confirmed that VStarcam cameras do it like this at the very least.
 LookCam cameras on the other hand have a hardcoded CRC key that they always append to the license, probably because no other encryption mechanism is employed here.